 Figure 3-1.
-Tug and Barge Feeder System for Foundation Transportation Source: Wagenborg.com
+Tug and Barge Feeder System for Foundation Transportation Source: Wagenborg.com monopile installation but is not anticipated.
+If anchors are employed, US Wind will utilize midline anchor buoys.

 During installation of each monopile foundation US Wind plans to confine bottom disturbance, for example the contact from legs of a jack-up vessel, to an area within a 300 m radius from the installation location.